New analytic solutions of non-SUSY black branes in $10$-D heterotic supergravity and the phase transition: Summary and discussion

 In this work, we constructed a new exact black brane solution in heterotic supergravity.
 This solution generalizes the known charged black brane solution \cite{3} which is obtained by decomposing the $(n+1)$ spatial dimensions of the 10-dimensional spacetime into a radial direction $r$ and an $n$-sphere $S^n$ and placing a nontrivial gauge field on $S^n$.
 In section \ref{section2}, by further introducing a time component $A_t$ of the gauge field, we obtained our new solution \eqref{exact_solution}.
 This charged blackbrane solution is exact and parameterized by a single real parameter $c_2$ ($0\leq c_2 \leq 1$).
 The physical quantities of our black brane, such as change, mass and temperature, are given by this parameter $c_2$.

 Interestingly, this solution reduces to an exact $\mathrm{AdS}_2$ geometry when the parameter $c_2$ is set to 1.
-This is peculiar in that, unlike the case of the near-horizon limit of an extremal Reissner--Nordstr\"{o}m black hole where $\mathrm{AdS}_2$ emerges only after taking a near-horizon limit, the $\mathrm{AdS}_2$ structure here appears without any limiting the region.
+This is peculiar in that, unlike the case of the near-horizon limit of an extremal Reissner--Nordstr\"{o}m black hole where $\mathrm{AdS}_2$ emerges only after taking a near-horizon limit, the $\mathrm{AdS}_2$ structure here appears without any limiting the region\footnote{On the other hand, the system considered here admits not only the solution with $\sigma(\tau)=0$ but also solutions with $\sigma(\tau)\neq 0$.
+In \cite{3}, it was numerically suggested (for the $A_{t_\mathrm{E}}=0$ system) that the $\sigma(\tau)=0$ solution effectively corresponds to the near-horizon limit of solutions with $\sigma(\tau)\neq 0$.
+In this sense, the present $\mathrm{AdS}_2$ geometry may be interpreted as the near-horizon limit of solutions with $\sigma(\tau)\neq 0$.}.
 Moreover, we have shown that the two-dimensional $(t,r)$ sector of this new black brane shares the same structure as the solution derived in noncritical two-dimensional heterotic string theory.
 This is because the curvature of the compactified $S^n$ and the gauge field placed on $S^n$ play the role of the central charge in the two-dimensional heterotic string theory.
 This observation points to a new possibility of embedding the spacetime that appears in noncritical superstring theory into ten-dimensional superstring theory.
 From this perspective, in section \ref{sectionBTZ} we propose a method for deriving new exact solutions in ten-dimensional heterotic supergravity, and successfully construct explicit examples based on this approach.
 The exact solution obtained in this way contains a three-dimensional sector described by a non-rotating BTZ black hole and is supported by a nontrivial $B$-field.

 Furthermore, in section \ref{section3}, we analyzed gauge field perturbations of this new black brane solution for $n=2, 4$ and showed that unstable modes appear as the temperature is lowered.
 The peak of the unstable mode is localized in the asymptotic region, and as the charge increases, the gauge field gradually condenses from far away, eventually indicating a transition to some unknown black brane solution with the gauge field condensation.